frolovilya/stm32-boot-explained/README.md

 08000000 g     O .isr_vector	000001c4 Vector_Table
 ```

-MCU treats the beginning of memory as a Vector Table, that contains pointers to various interrupt service routines and essential startup functions, including the Reset_Handler.
+MCU treats the beginning of memory as a Vector Table, that contains pointers to various interrupt service routines and essential startup functions, including the `Reset_Handler`.
 Consult the spec to see exact table structure that MCU expects to load from `0x00000000`.
 Actual table must be filled by the bootloader.

 | Address    | Name                   |
 |------------|------------------------|